 Aluminum and its alloys, which are widely used in the aerospace industry, automotive industry, construction industry, and transportation, are important matrix materials in MMC.
 These alloys are preferred because of their low densities, low melting temperatures, easy forming and wetting of many ceramic reinforcement elements.
 [6].
 Aluminum and its alloys are close to 100% and one of the most preferred metals because they can be recycled more easily than other metals.
-Beverage cans are one of the aluminum recycling market.
+Beverage cans are one of the most widely used areas of aluminum and a cornerstone of the aluminum recycling market.
 Aluminum beverage cans are widely used around the world and can be recycled.
 While the collection rate of aluminum beverage cans is 69.1% in the world, it is 70% in Europe.
-This rate is 54.7% in America, 52% in England, 91% in Germany, 99.5% in China, 75% in Japan and 92.7% in Turkey[7],[8].
+This rate is 54.7% in America, 52% in England, 91% in Germany, 99.5% in China, 75% in Japan and 92.7% in Turkey[7],[8] .